RawadZaidan/Data_Jobs_Market_ETL_Analysis/README.md

 -   A computer/server with sufficient RAM and processing power.
 -   Operating system: Linux (preferred for production) or Windows.
--   Required software: Python (3.x), PostgreSQL, Git (for version control), and any other specific software packages.
+-   Required software: Python (3.10), PostgreSQL, Git (for version control), and any other specific software packages.

 **Dependencies**:

--   Install the necessary Python libraries: `pandas`, `scikit-learn`, `selenium`, `BeautifulSoup`, etc.
+-   Install the necessary Python libraries: `pandas`, `selenium`, `BeautifulSoup`, etc.
 -   Install database connectors/drivers for PostgreSQL.